MarsicoFL/mispitools/README.md

 ...
 ```

 It generates a database of preliminary investigation data.
 Some features such as gender, declared birth date (DBD), region and type of birth are simulated for a set of persons of interest.
 Different scenarios of searches could be selected.
+Also, makeMPprelim() simulates preliminary investigation data for MPs.
 For instance:

 ``` r
 LRprelim()